 - Carbohydrates that you ingest before or during exercise

-Stored fat is primarily used for low intensity exercise, meaning exercise under approximately 60% VO2max (e.g. walking or a long easy bike ride).
-Minimal to no glycogen is used during very low intensity exercise (less than 20% VO2max) and as you increase in intensity the proportion of glycogen used for fuel gradually increases, but fat is still the predominant fuel source for exercise under about 60% VO2max.
+Stored fat is primarily used for low-intensity exercise, meaning exercise under approximately 60% VO2max (e.g., walking or a long easy bike ride).
+Minimal to no glycogen is used during very low-intensity exercise (less than 20% VO2max).
+As you increase in intensity, the proportion of glycogen used for fuel gradually increases, but fat is still the predominant fuel source for exercise under about 60% VO2max.

 Your stored fat gives you the largest bang for your buck in terms of energy.
-You can exercise for hours at this pace since your body has a huge store of calories stored as fat, making fat a great source of fuel for long sustained efforts.
+You can exercise for hours at this pace since your body has a huge store of calories stored as fat, making fat a great fuel source for long sustained efforts.
 The caveat is that fat is primarily usable under intensities of approximately 60% VO2max.
-Thus, while you may be able to travel a far distance, you won’t be able to travel it at max speed.
+Thus, while you may be able to travel a long distance, you won’t be able to travel it at max speed.

 In that scenario, you have two main options:

 - If you continue to exercise, you deplete your muscle and liver reserves, and muscle cells won’t be able to produce energy (ATP) rapidly enough to maintain exercise intensity, and you “bonk.”
 This option is neither pleasant nor conducive to a strong performance.

 - Avoid the unpleasantries, increase your performance capabilities, and either ingest carbohydrates or try a carbohydrate mouth rinse.